By Angu Lesley

 The Warriors of Zimbabwe are one of the competition’s regulars.
 They only missed out of the 2018 tournament.
 They will be making their fifth appearance.
 They finished fourth in 2016 when they reached the semifinals.

-Former Canon of Yaoundé midfielder Yve-Clement Arroga is Cameroon’s head coach.
-Arroga was appointed on October 11, 2019 by Cameroon’s Minister of Sports and Physical Education Prof. Narcisse Mouelle Kombi.
+Former deputy coach of the Indomitable Lions of Cameroon Martin Ntoungou Mpile is Cameroon’s head coach.
+Mpile was appointed on October 21, 2020 by Cameroon’s Minister of Sports and Physical Education Prof. Narcisse Mouelle Kombi in collaboration with the Cameroon football federation.

-Though he has spent most if not his entire coaching career abroad, he was given an experienced assistant in Sango Emmanuel Ndoumbe Bosso who coached Cameroon in the 2011 tournament.
-He has a perfect mastery of local based players, first as coach of Yong Sports Academy of Bamenda then Cotonsport of Garoua.
+It his second stint as head coach of the intermediate Lions of Cameroon having managed the team to quarter final during the 2016 African Nations Championship in Rwanda.
+His assistant in Sango Emmanuel Ndoumbe Bosso who coached the Cameroon team in the 2011 tournament in Sudan.
+He has a perfect mastery of local based players, as coach of Yong Sports Academy of Bamenda, Panthere, Sable and most-recently Cotonsport of Garoua.

-Arroga and his team were handed the mission to take Cameroon right to the final and to improve the system of play of the team in the CHAN 2020.
+Mpile and his team have been handed the mission to take Cameroon right to the final and to improve the system of play of the team in the CHAN 2020.

 Zdravko Logarišić [Zimbabwe]